Neirn/equipment_pak_tut/index.md

 Then, continue to export like you would any other playas.

 Now, open up your copy of z\*convert and use the same options that you would use if you were making a regular playas.
-These are my settings for example.
+Do NOT run the zobj through z\*playas!

 ## Testing and Pak Conversion